 - What is this string for?
 When and where is it presented to the user?

 - Where is this in the layout?
-For example, if it is a button, translations are less flexible than if it were a text box.
+For example, translations are less flexible in buttons than in text boxes.

 Mark message parts that should not be translated